61 Introduction to Advanced Computational Methods

 Flowfield Predictions

-CFD predictions of the flows about rotating wing aircraft are much more challenging because of their higher complexity and the need to use simultaneously moving grids (for the rotors) and stationary grids (for the airframe).
-A CFD visualization of the flow of NASA’s six-passenger tilt-wing concept for urban air mobility in hover or “helicopter mode” and forward flight or “airplane mode” is shown in the images below.
-The results show the tip vortices from the rotor blades, which are identified in terms of their vorticity (spin).
-In hover, each rotor lays down intertwining helicoidal vortices with relatively low pitch, which convect below the rotor and quickly diffuse and break up to form a turbulent jet.
-The proximity of the wake vortices to the rotor leads to high induced power requirements to drive the rotors.
-In forward flight, the rotors produce helical wake vortices with much greater pitch, resulting in lower induced effects and lower power for flight.
+CFD predictions of flows around rotating-wing aircraft are much more challenging because of their greater complexity and the need to use simultaneously moving grids (for the rotors) and stationary grids (for the airframe).
+A CFD visualization of the flow of NASA’s six-passenger tilt-wing concept for urban air mobility in hover or “helicopter mode” and forward flight or “airplane mode” is shown in Figure 14.
+The results reveal tip vortices on the rotor blades, characterized by their vorticity (spin).
+In hover, each rotor generates intertwining helicoidal vortices with relatively low pitch, which convect beneath the rotor and quickly diffuse and break up to form a turbulent jet.
+The proximity of wake vortices to the rotor results in high induced power requirements to drive the rotor.
+In forward flight, the rotors produce helical wake vortices with a much greater pitch angle, resulting in lower induced effects and reduced power requirements.

-These results reveal the flow’s complexity for a tilting multi-rotor configuration, where the flows from many rotors interact with each other, the wing, and the fuselage.
-Such RANS solutions can be beneficial, for example, in determining the issues with rotor/airframe aerodynamic interactions, which can produce highly variable aerodynamic forces and moments on the aircraft when transitioning from hover to forward flight and vice versa.
+These results reveal the complexity of the flow in a tilting multi-rotor configuration, in which flows from multiple rotors interact with one another, the wing, and the fuselage.
+Such RANS solutions can be beneficial, for example, in identifying issues with rotor/airframe aerodynamic interactions, which can produce highly variable aerodynamic forces and moments on the aircraft during transitions between hover and forward flight.

 Euler Equations

 Suppose that turbulence and viscous effects do not need to be resolved, assuming these can be treated as weak in a given application.
-The problem of gridding the computational domain to extremely fine resolution is now prevented to some extent, allowing computational costs to be reduced by orders of magnitude.
-If the flow is assumed to be inviscid, then the Navier-Stokes equations reduce to a simplified set called the Euler equations.
+The problem of gridding the computational domain at extremely fine resolution has been mitigated to some extent, thereby reducing computational costs by orders of magnitude.
+If the flow is assumed inviscid, the Navier-Stokes equations reduce to the simplified set known as the Euler equations.

 By removing the viscous terms from the full Navier-Stokes equations, the Euler equations can be written in tensor differential form in Cartesian coordinates as

-Alternately, by explicitly dropping the viscous terms from Eq.
-11, the Euler equations can be written in conservation form as
+Alternatively, by explicitly dropping the viscous terms from Eq.
+22, the Euler equations can be written in conservation form as

-In practice, numerical solutions to Euler equations have been found to give excellent approximations to the high Reynolds number flows around aircraft.
-Although the viscous terms are explicitly neglected, numerical solutions to the Euler equations can provide considerable insight into rather complicated three-dimensional flows.
+In practice, numerical solutions to the Euler equations have been found to provide excellent approximations to high Reynolds number flows around aircraft.
+Although the viscous terms are explicitly neglected, numerical solutions to the Euler equations can provide valuable insight into complex three-dimensional flows.

-Despite the limitations of using the Euler equations, Euler-based CFD methods have helped the aircraft industry gain new insight into many complex flow problems, and have allowed the limitations of simpler models to be better understood.
-Although Euler-based methods will eventually be adopted as the most straightforward set of equations that can yield predictions of the flow around an aircraft, the fundamental limitations of the approach should still be recognized.
+Despite the limitations of the Euler equations, Euler-based CFD methods have helped the aircraft industry gain new insights into complex flow problems and have clarified the limitations of simpler models.
+Euler-based methods can provide a relatively straightforward approach for predicting many features of the flow around an aircraft, but their fundamental limitations should still be recognized.

 Boundary Layer Equations

-At the Reynolds numbers typical of many aircraft, the viscous terms in the Navier-Stokes equations are significant only in a thin shear layer, called the boundary layer, near the vehicle’s surface, as shown in the figure below.
-Indeed, in many engineering problems, the flow details away from the surface are of limited interest, and only the effects of the boundary layer are needed, e.g., because it creates the majority of drag experienced on the surface.
-To model the flow in this layer, a simplified subset of the Navier-Stokes equations can be derived, which exploits the fact that the length scale of the variation of the flow variables is very much smaller in a direction normal to the surface than it is parallel to the surface.
+At the Reynolds numbers typical of many aircraft, the viscous terms in the Navier-Stokes equations are significant only in a thin shear layer, called the boundary layer, near the vehicle’s surface, as shown in Figure 15.
+Indeed, in many engineering problems, the flow details away from the surface are of limited interest, and only the effects of the boundary layer are needed, for example, because it generates most of the drag experienced on the surface.
+To model the flow in this layer, a simplified subset of the Navier-Stokes equations can be derived by exploiting the fact that the length scale of flow-variability is much smaller in directions normal to the surface than in directions parallel to it.

-The advantage of a boundary layer modeling approach is that it allows an inviscid “outer” solution, calculated, for instance, using the Euler equations or a potential flow method, to be modified for the effects of viscosity near a surface.
+The advantage of a boundary-layer modeling approach is that it allows an inviscid “outer” solution, calculated, for instance, using the Euler equations or a potential-flow method, to be modified to account for the effects of viscosity near a surface.
 This approach leads to a class of numerical techniques known as zonal or viscous-inviscid interaction methods.
-Such methods have proved very useful in airfoil design but can also help predict the aerodynamics of entire aircraft.
+Such methods have proven very useful in airfoil design and can also help predict the aerodynamics of an entire airplane.

-The basic principle first solves the “outer” zone as a problem and then solves an inviscid flo the “inner” zone in terms of the boundary layer equations.
-The outer solution is then repeated after applying a correction to consider the effects of the boundary layer on the outer flow.
-The resulting solution yields, to first order, a high Reynolds number solution to the Navier-Stokes equations.
-Care must be taken, though, where separated flows are encountered because, under these conditions, the assumption of the boundary layer approach becomes invalidated.
+The basic principle first solves the inviscid flow in the “outer” zone, then solves the viscous flow in the “inner” zone using the boundary-layer equations.
+The outer solution is then repeated after applying a correction to consider the effects of the boundary layer on the outer flow; the resulting solution yields, to first order, a high-Reynolds-number solution to the Navier-Stokes equations.
+Care must be taken when encountering separated flows, as the boundary-layer assumption becomes invalid under these conditions.

-Because the pressure across the boundary layer (i.e., normal to the surface) is constant (Eq.
-48), the pressure at any point along the surface is taken to be the pressure just outside the boundary layer.
-Therefore, the momentum equation outside the boundary layer can be rewritten as
+Because the pressure across the boundary layer (i.e., normal to the surface) is constant to boundary-layer order (Eq.
+59), the pressure at any point along the surface is taken to be the pressure just outside the boundary layer.
+Therefore, the inviscid momentum equation just outside the boundary layer can be written as

 The variation in pressure can now be eliminated, and the momentum equation within the boundary layer becomes